 Remove all 3 and keep them aside for later reassembly.

 Then, lift the motor out.

-Place the side brush motor in the open space, in line with the screw posts.
+Replace the side brush motor in its space above the speaker, in line with the screw posts.

 Push down until the motor sits flat.
 Then reinstall all 3 screws.
 Feed the motor’s wiring so it reaches over to Bob’s left side before replacing the mainboard.

 Align the holes in the mainboard with the 3 screw posts on Bob’s interior.

 Ensure that the mainboard sits flat before re-installing the 3 screws.

 One screw goes in the middle of the mainboard, One in the top corner, And one in the lower corner.
 Now reconnect all the circuit plugs correctly.

 The order of plugs on the left side of the mainboard, from top to bottom, is:

 A small plug with black and yellow wires.